-Figure 1: PREO Programme Theory of Change.
+Figure 1.
+PREO Theory of Change.

-PREO Programme Objectives
+B. PREO Programme Objectives

-In 2019, the first Action Learning Projects Challenge was launched through the UK Department for International Development (DfID) Transforming Energy Access Programme, supporting 13 innovative partnership projects to the value of £1.9 million, looking to stimulate productive use and economic activities in four sub-Saharan African countries.
-Now co-funded by the IKEA Foundation, the PREO Programme will seek to fund a series of additional Action Learning Projects in sub-Saharan Africa (excluding South Africa) between 2020 and 2023.
+In 2019, the first Action Learning Projects Challenge was launched through the UK Department for International Development (DfID) Transforming Energy Access platform, supporting 12 innovative Productive Use of Renewable Energy (PURE) projects to the value of £1.9 million, looking to stimulate productive use and economic activities in four sub-Saharan African countries.
+With further support from IKEA-Foundation, in 2020 and 2021, an additional 12 private sector PURE enterprises and non-profits demonstrating PURE implementation models were funded with grants of €2.1m.
+Now with follow-on funding from both UK Aid and IKEA Foundation, the PREO Programme will seek to fund a series of additional Action Learning Projects in sub-Saharan Africa (excluding South Africa) between 2022 and 2027.

-The work done in the Transforming Energy Access (TEA) Programme has highlighted three major challenges faced by PUE entities in sub-Saharan Africa, these being: demand volatility which results from there being a small number of customers at the village level; seasonality of rural economies (dominated by agricultural economies); and a price sensitive customer base with modest financial means.
-In addressing these challenges, PREO will provide advisory services, partnership brokering services (between energy supply, PUE entities, and financiers), and grant funding support to stimulate PUE sectors in sub-Saharan Africa and bolster investments into these sectors.
+The work done in the Transforming Energy Access (TEA) platform has highlighted three major challenges faced by PURE entities in sub-Saharan Africa, these being: demand volatility which results from there being a small number of customers at the village level; seasonality of rural economies (dominated by agricultural economies); and a price sensitive customer base with modest financial means.
+In addressing these challenges, PREO will provide advisory services through a Technical Assistance window, partnership brokering services (among PREO grantees, TEA implementation agencies and other partners), and grant funding support to stimulate PURE sectors in sub-Saharan Africa and bolster investments into these sectors.
 PREO will focus on the business needs and market dynamics of local productive use entities, and fostering development of productive uses around existing and/ or new value chains to increase productivity, impact, and value of goods and services sold.

-The core objective of the Action Learning Projects is therefore:

-To support the development of innovative off-grid PUE models in sub-Saharan African regions (excluding South Africa) that are likely to be scalable and replicable and support economic growth and job creation in local value chains.
+The core objective of the Action Learning Projects (ALP) is to support the development of innovative offgrid PURE models in sub-Saharan African regions (excluding South Africa) that are likely to be scalable and replicable and support economic growth and job creation in local value chains.

-Our aim is to test different PUE models, generate knowledge and evidence, and create demonstration effects to help build sustainable PUE markets at scale.
+Our aim is to test different PURE models, generate knowledge and evidence, and create demonstration effects to help build sustainable PURE markets at scale.
 The demonstration effects draw from the knowledge and evidence about the geographies, value chains, operating models and technologies that have proven to be successful in application.
-The PREO Programme will thus co-fund and support "locally relevant, demand-led projects" generating usable knowledge that can be disseminated for the benefit of the entire PUE ecosystem.
-Our vision is to promote these successful demonstrations to development actors, so that we constructively influence the policy and development landscape, attract further investment and translate local economic development successes into impact at scale.
+The PREO Programme will thus co-fund and support "locally relevant, demand-led projects" generating usable knowledge that can be disseminated for the benefit of the entire PURE ecosystem.
+Our vision is to promote these successful demonstrations to development actors, so that we constructively influence the policy and development landscape, attract further investment, and translate local economic development successes into impact at scale.